The Guide to Working Abroad in Brazil

 Note: Make sure that you are dressed appropriately, when visiting Brazilian government offices in person.
 I was denied entry to the Brazilian Ministry of Foreign Affairs in Rio de Janeiro, because I wore shorts.

 The website of the Consulate-General of Brazil in Washington D.C. explains all types of visas for Brazil, including work visas.
 To find the appropriate consulate in your jurisdiction for your visa application, see other Brazilian consulates in the U.S.

 Brazilian Ministry of Labor and Employment (Ministério do Trabalho e Emprego)

 Provides useful information for foreigners interested in working in Brazil.
 Although the website is in Portuguese, the section called “Foreign Work” has an English-language version.
-The downloadable Procedure Guide (in English) is written in legal language and is a bit dry, but it provides detailed information about all types of work visas and the application process.

 The American Chamber of Commerce in Brazil, www.amcham.com.br, with offices in several Brazilian cities, not only provides services, assistance, and information for companies, but also for Americans interested in working in Brazil or establishing a business.
-Especially useful are the free downloadable “How-to” publications on a number of topics, including
+Especially useful are the free downloadable “How-to” publications on a number of topics, including:

 - How to Obtain Tourist, Business, and Work Visas for Brazil

 - How to Obtain Permanent Visas and Citizenship to Brazil